 Four years ago, academics Rob Goffee and Gareth Jones published the results of lengthy research into the relationship between authenticity and effective leadership.

 What did an authentic organization look like?
-Goffe and Jones boiled it down to six common imperatives, which they labelled “the organization of your dreams”.
+Goffe and Jones boiled it down to six common imperatives, which they labeled “the organization of your dreams”.

 “In a nutshell, it’s a company where individual differences are nurtured; information is not suppressed or spun; the company adds value to employees, rather than extracting it from them; the organization stands for something meaningful; the work itself is intrinsically rewarding; there are no stupid rules”.